 Set the Bar High

 Whether you’re planning to start small or dream big, your primary function as a leader is to formulate a concrete working strategy.
 But make sure this comes after envisioning specific goals and objectives.
-As the leaders from Scholaradvisor say, keep in mind that each has to be believable and achievable.
+Keep in mind that each one has to be believable and achievable.